-Pale pink robe with saffrony gold highlights.
-The powerful, elegant nose combines white fruits and wild strawberry, alongside citrus zest with light cardamom notes.
-Soft, firm structure in the mouth, balanced by a crispiness with fruity notes and a touch of grapefruit.
+Domaines Ott Clos Mireille Coeur de Grain 2021 shows a pale pastel pink in hue with saffrony gold highlights.
+The powerful, elegant nose combines citrus, boxwood, white fruits and wild strawberry, alongside citrus zest with tangy mango.
+After a lively attack, the palate is taut, unctuous and elegant with typical vibrant summer berry fruits balanced alongside crisp grapefruit.
 The smooth, suave finish expresses the complexity of Domaines Ott Clos Mireille Coeur de Grain, as well as its coastal location.

 In 1896, after a tour of France’s wine-growing areas, the young agronomist Marcel Ott arrived on the shores of the Mediterranean and finally found the wine area that most inspired him: Provence.
 In the heart of this famous wine region, one of the oldest in France, there is a long-standing culture of grape cultivation.
 But at the end of the nineteenth century, when phylloxera had destroyed all the best vine stock, the vineyards had been replanted too quickly, and so the wines they produced had little appeal.
 With fierce determination, Marcel Ott set about replanting all the estates with quality grape varieties so that the great wines of Provence could flourish again: authentic wines that would be worthy of this thousand-year-old tradition.